 Insulin and some liquid medications may require cooling, says Dr. David Seaburg, president of the American College of Emergency Physicians.
 In warm weather, lunch bags containing a cool pack are a good option for those products.

 For those facing evacuation, it's important to have a record -- either a piece of paper or a computer accessible file -- with the names and dosage information of your prescription drugs.
 Ideally, it should be prepared in advance.

-For diabetics, a supply of snacks is essential, along with insulin and any other medications, says Dr. David Ross, a Colorado Springs, Colorado, emergency physician who assisted victims of the Waldo Canyon Fire this summer.
+For diabetics, a supply of snacks is essential, along with insulin and any other medications, says Dr. David Ross, a Colorado Springs, Colorado, emergency physician who assisted victims of a wildfire last summer.

 Ross also suggests that people have an emergency one-month supply of prescription medications, so they will not be caught short-handed.